fivefourtwofive/reinforced-buddy/.junie/guidelines.md

 # Project Guidelines

 ## Project description:
 You are building a client-server application that exposes a port opened on the local host or in private network to the public network.
-It should be an analog of ngrok.com but much simpier.
+It should be an analog of ngrok.com but much simpler.

-To expose a port, user run command-line application and specify host(optionally) and port number to expose. command template: `port-buddy [mode] [host:][port]`.
+To expose a port, user runs command-line application and specify host(optionally) and port number to expose. command template: `port-buddy [mode] [host:][port]`.
 Where:
 * `mode` is optional and could be one of the following: [http, tcp]. `http` is a default mode.
 * `host` is optional and could be valid ip address or domain name.
 For instance [localhost, 127.0.0.1, myserveraddress.com]. `localhost` is a default host.
 * `port` is required. must be in range [1, 65535].